 22 Jun 2015

-Bet you hadn’t realised we’re pretty strong and we could hang up to 17 tonnes above our stage.
-So if we fancied we could hang a double-decker bus in there… Somehow we haven’t got round to it just yet.
+Above our Concert Hall stage, boasts hidden strengths, we could hang up to 17 tonnes up here.
+So if we fancied we could hang a double-decker bus - somehow we haven’t got round to it just yet.

 Like Doctor Who, our Corn Exchange has had a number of incarnations.
-This includes being a Corn Exchange (hence the name), a conference and exhibition space, stables and in the 1870s it became a roller skating rink.
+This includes being a Corn Exchange (hence the name), a conference and exhibition space, stables and in the 1870s it became was used as a skating rink.

 We’ve also got some war stories to share with you.
-You may or may not know that over one and a half million Indian troops fought alongside the allies in the First World War and thousands of their wounded were looked after here, in Brighton Pavilion and Brighton Dome and Corn Exchange.
-Caste and religion were catered for by no less than nine different kitchens and two separate water supplies.
+You may or may not know that over one and a half million Indian troops fought alongside the allies in the First World War and thousands of wounded soldiers were looked after here, in Brighton Pavilion and Brighton Dome and Corn Exchange.

 During World War Two we remained open as was possible, even whilst under threat from air attacks.
 Many troops were stationed in Brighton, especially those from Canada and Australia.
-Many soldiers attended tea dances and we’re chuffed to say we played matchmaker of sorts and many local girls met their future husbands at these dances.
+Many soldiers attended tea dances and we played matchmaker of sorts, as many locals met their future husbands at these dances.

 More recently we’ve seen and enjoyed some pretty spectacular shows and performances from artists and folk from all over the world.
 How can we not drop in the fact that ABBA won the 1974 Eurovision Song Contest here with Waterloo?
 Or that we’ve been lucky enough to have David Bowie, Beyoncé, Pink Floyd, Patti Smith and so many more spectacular performers here under our very (if we do say so ourselves) grand and gorgeous domed roof.